PlaceOS/docs/how-to/user-interfaces/svg-map-creation.md

 ## Step 5 - Floor Dimension

-Copy and paste outline and fill in with color (new layer) and lock the layer - name layer <i>“bkd”</i>.
+Copy and paste outline and fill in with color (new layer) and lock the layer - name layer `bkd`.
 To give a shadow or building structure effect to the “outline” layer, offset this layer from it.
 Shift this shape sideways or downward (building shapes vary).